ampedPF/se-spotify-now-playing/README.md

 user-read-playback-position user-read-recently-played
 ```

-3. Login to [StreamElements](https://streamelements.com/dashboard/account/channels) and retrieve you `Account ID` and the `JWT Token` by clicking on the "Show secrets" toggle on the right side.
+3. Login to [StreamElements](https://streamelements.com/dashboard/account/channels) and retrieve your `Account ID` and the `JWT Token` by clicking on the "Show secrets" toggle on the right side.

 ## Setting up the custom widget
 1. Create an overlay from StreamElements' [Dashboard](https://streamelements.com/dashboard/overlays).